 Where Did Magic Start?

 We are familiar with grand, large-scale magic performances requiring a great deal of preparation.
 One example of this is the elaborate disappearing act.
 However, even an illusion that begins with the phrase “pick a card, any card” has the potential to baffle, amaze, and inspire an audience member.
-However, the history of magic started long ago.
-In fact, ancient Egyptians depicted this type of illusion magic in literature and, possibly, tomb paintings.
+In fact, ancient Egyptians depicted this type of illusion magic in literature and, possibly, tomb paintings, signifying that the history of magic started long ago.